 Can employees claim protected medical marijuana use under the Americans with Disabilities Act (“ADA”)?

 Medical marijuana, while legal for qualifying individuals in the state of Ohio, is illegal under federal law and is not protected under the ADA.
 As such, employers are not required to accommodate its use.
 The employee’s underlying medical condition is likely to be covered, however, so employers should make any subsequent employment decisions in accordance with standing company policy.

 Does the federal Controlled Substances Act (“CSA”) prevent employers from hiring medical marijuana patients?

 While marijuana in all forms is illegal federally, the Controlled Substances Act does not prohibit Ohio employers from hiring qualifying medical marijuana patients.

 However, under the Drug-Free Workplace Act, employers who contract with the federal government, or receive grants from the federal government, must establish a drug-free workplace policy and may not accommodate medical marijuana use.
 Notwithstanding the foregoing, the Drug-Free Workplace does not technically mandate that employers drug test applicants or employees.

 Can an employee sue or maintain a cause of action against an employer if the employee suffers an adverse employment action because of the employee’s medical marijuana use?

 Ohio law expressly states that an employer is not subject to suit if an employee suffers an adverse employment action based on medical marijuana use, as long as the decision was made based in accordance with company policy.
-Employers should take care to avoid firing an employee in a manner out-of-step with existing protocol as this may form the basis for a retaliation action.
-As best practice, HR departments should reiterate existing company policy on medical marijuana use to employees, and make them aware of any changes that may follow.
+Employers should take care to avoid firing an employee in a manner out-of-step with existing protocol as this may form the basis for retaliation action.
+As a best practice, HR departments should reiterate existing company policy on medical marijuana use to employees, and make them aware of any changes that may follow.

 What happens if an employer catches an employee using medical marijuana?